 How to describe risks

 In development programming at Global Affairs Canada risks are classified into three categories: internal, external and overlapping.
-This approach is useful for thinking about and defining possible sources of risk, but it is not necessary to use these categories when filling out the APP risk table.
+This approach is useful for thinking about and defining possible sources of risk.

 Internal risks: These are internal operational issues related to systems or processes over which there is significant direct control and accountability.
 Examples include: